projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

   makes diffing commits more accurately show the change introduced.
 Another
   benefit: Reordering items is easier since you don’t need to add a comma on the last item when you move it up.
-- **Bracket spacing**: Add spaces at the start and at the end of one-line object literals.
+- **Bracket spacing**: Add spaces at the start and the end of one-line object literals.
 For example, `const foo = { a: true };`
 - **JSX brackets**: Put the closing angle bracket on the next line.
 See Prettier's example for `jsxBracketSameLine: false`.